codac-team/codac/doc/doc/install/03-start-cpp-project.rst

    | You are using Python?
    | :ref:`sec-start-py-project`

-| Codac is ready to be used on your computer.
+| Now that :ref:`you have installed Codac <sec-installation>`, the library is ready to be used on your computer.
 | You can now copy-paste the following example code in a file named :file:`main.cpp`:

 .. code-block:: c++